-If your income has fallen and you tell us about it during the year, we will pay you any extra tax credits due from the start of the year or when you first became entitled to tax credits.
+If your income has fallen and you tell us about it during the year, we will pay you any extra tax credits due from the date you tell us about it.
 If, at the end of the tax year, we find that you were due more tax credit than you were in fact paid because of a change in circumstances or income, we will pay the extra amount as a lump sum.

-If your tax credit award goes down because of a change in circumstances which reduces your entitlement or because of an increase of more than £2,500 in your income, that you have told us about during the year, we will reduce your tax credit award from the date of the change so that we pay you the right amount for the year overall.
+If your tax credit award goes down because of a change in circumstances which reduces your entitlement or because of an increase of more than £25,000 in your income, that you have told us about during the year, we will reduce your tax credit award for the whole period so that we pay you the right amount for the year overall.

 Alternatively, if we have already paid you as much as or more than you are entitled to for that year, we will not pay out any more tax credits for the rest of that year.
 If, during the year, we find that you were not entitled to any tax credits, at any time in the year, we will ask you to pay back all the tax credits we have paid you.

 If, at the end of the tax year, we find that we have paid you too much tax credit during the past year, you will have to pay it back by either

-- · having it deducted from a continuing tax credit award, or - direct payment.
+- having it deducted from a continuing tax credit award, or - direct payment.